 Even in the crime scene, where the statue of Beethoven is used to kill the woman, Kubrick never shows the violence, the camera only shows an open mouth of the character depicting her death by the statue.

 The movie revolves around the central character Alex DeLarge (Malcolm McDowell) who forms a gang of his close buddies.
 The gang is involved in various criminal activities.
-They break into a house of F. Alexander, give him severe beating and rape his wife.
-Alex parents beg him to stop but he doesn’t.
+They break into a house of F. Alexander, give him a severe beating and rape his wife.
+Alex’s parents beg him to stop but he doesn’t.
 Later on, Alex is arrested on charges of murdering a woman.
 He is sentenced to prison for 14 years.

 After four years in custody, Alex is chosen for Interior Minister’s Ludovico Aversion Therapy.
-Critics say that the violent therapy will break and reform any hardcore criminal.
-Alex is forced to watch porn movies and violent acts while listening to symphonies of Beethoven.
+Critics say that violent therapy will break and reform any hardcore criminal.
+Alex is forced to watch porn movies and violent acts while listening to the symphonies of Beethoven.
 The technique works on Alex’s mind and he becomes reformed.
 Alex changes completely and becomes a useful member of the society but is tortured by the therapy for the rest of his life.

 Read Stanley Kubrick’s screenplay for A Clockwork Orange.
 (NOTE: For educational and research purposes only).

 Kubrick received several death threats after the release of A Clockwork Orange.
 The film was pulled out of the British cinemas after these threats but screenings went on in Ireland.
 Kubrick himself requested the film be banned in England.
 He never wanted to put anyone’s life at risk and felt the film was inspiring violence.

 Kubrick was accused of instigating violence.
 Newspapers reported that a series of violent attacks had broken out in London inspired by the gang in the movie.

 Before the start of the project, the role of Alex was going to be offered to Mick Jagger, but Kubrick had other things in mind.